dsenech/qcm_wed/doc/source/options.rst

     "accur_OP", "0.0001", "accuracy of lattice averages"
     "cutoff_scale", "1e+12", "high-frequency cutoff in integrals"
-    "accur_Q_matrix", "1e-05", "tolerance in the normalization of the Q matrix" "Qmatrix_tolerance", "0.0001", "minimum value of a Qmatrix coefficient" "small_scale", "0.5", "low-frequency region for imaginary frequency axis integrals" "asy_spin_scale", "0.1", "scale factor for spins in asy plots" "eta", "0.0001", "value of the imaginary part of the frequency in Chern number/Berry phase computations"
+    "accur_Q_matrix", "1e-05", "tolerance in the normalization of the Q matrix" "small_scale", "0.5", "low-frequency region for imaginary frequency axis integrals" "asy_spin_scale", "0.1", "scale factor for spins in asy plots" "eta", "0.0001", "value of the imaginary part of the frequency in Chern number/Berry phase computations"